CoMakery/tfci/README.md

 ##Supporters

-* Matt Schuttes - thank you for lending your GoPro cameras and helping with editing.
+* [Matt Schutte](http://matthewschutte.com) - thank you for lending your GoPro cameras and helping with editing.

 ##Core Team